 If only the 90s could have avoided the hollow blank checks and kept up the self-delusion that held together the proud Rich tradition.
 In the end, Richie Rich is hoisted on the shoulders of the friends he gained through expensive gifts after a homerun (gained through expensive batting lessons).
 “Now our son really is the richest boy in the world,” beams Mr. Rich.
 “Yes,” says his wife.
 Then, either because this is too subtle or because she’s trying to convince herself, adds “He has friends.”

 – I forgot how annoying the full orchestra scores for 90s kids movies were.

 – No threats of violence in either movie makes the viewer as uneasy as Culkin himself whose disaffected performance in pristine knit preppie clothes feels like it’s on the edge of swerving into Funny Games.

-– Tone Loc, as a laidback henchman, gets out the single worthy joke in Blank Check when he walks up to Huff’s character and compliments her necklace before remarking “It’d be a shame if something happened to it.”
+– Tone Loc, as a laidback henchman, gets out the single worthy joke in Blank Check when he walks up to Duffy’s character and compliments her necklace before remarking “It’d be a shame if something happened to it.”
 This offhanded threat to burn down a piece of jewelry epitomizes the excessive and nonsensical plans of all the antagonists.

 – Richie Rich got a couple guffaws out of me and one genuine laugh when Richie’s classmate, caught faxing notes behind his stately oak school desk, feeds the evidence through a shredder in full view of the teacher.
-It could be commenting on the shameless way the business class ignores regulation, but really I’m a sucker for office supply humor.
+It could be commenting on the shameless way the business class ignores regulation, but either way I’m a sucker for office supply humor.